longyan97/longyan97.github.io/README.md

 ## To run locally (not on GitHub Pages, to serve on your own computer)

-1. Clone the repository and made updates as detailed above
+1. Clone the repository and make updates as detailed above.
-1. Make sure you have ruby-dev, bundler, and nodejs installed: `sudo apt install ruby-dev ruby-bundler nodejs`
+1. Make sure Ruby and Bundler are installed.
+On this Mac, the repo uses `rbenv` with Ruby 3.2.2 via `.ruby-version`.
-1. Run `bundle clean` to clean up the directory (no need to run `--force`)
+1. Run `rbenv exec bundle install` to install Ruby dependencies.
-1. Run `bundle install` to install ruby dependencies.
-If you get errors, delete Gemfile.lock and try again.
+1. Run `rbenv exec bundle exec jekyll serve --config _config.yml,_config.dev.yml --livereload` to generate the HTML and serve it from `http://127.0.0.1:4000/`.
+The local server automatically rebuilds and refreshes pages on change.

-1. Run `bundle exec jekyll liveserve` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.
+If you see `no acceptor (port is in use or requires root privileges)`, another Jekyll/LiveReload process is probably already using port 35729.
+Stop the old process or rerun the command with a different LiveReload port, such as `--livereload-port 35730`.